 Sportsbooks have set their odds and prices on college football season-win totals, and we're ready to take an in-depth look at the betting board.

-BetDSI has released a full menu of such proposition wagers for the Big 12, offering over-under numbers on the fortunes of every program.
+BetDSI has released a full menu of such proposition wagers for the Big 10, offering over-under numbers on the fortunes of all 14 clubs.

 Over 8.5 (-115)